Hambach an der Weinstraße: History

 The Römerweg (the lower part of which is called Dammstraße) was falsely believed to be the old Roman connection between Straßburg and Mainz.
 Instead, it ran east of the hills of the Weinstraße through the level country.
 The term "Hantio", referring to Roman cores of settlement, did not enter any later documents.
-The name "Hambach" derives from the Franconian word "Haganbach", which was first mentioned in a document in 865 and refers to a stream ("Bach"), which has its source in a sparse forest ("Hag").
+The name "Hambach" derives from the Rhine Franconian word "Haganbach", which was first mentioned in a document in 865 and refers to a stream ("Bach"), which has its source in a sparse forest ("Hag").
 The "Hambach", a stream originating at the northern foot of the 379.2 m high Schlossberg and flowing east through "Mittelhambach", is most likely responsible for the naming of the village.

-The northern route of the Palatine Ways of St. James, which was part of the historical pilgrim route to Santiago de Compostella, lead through Hambach.
+The northern route of the Palatine Ways of St. James, which was part of the historical pilgrim route to Santiago de Compostela, lead through Hambach.
 The three former local areas "Ober-", "Mittel-" and "Unterhambach" are named after their altitude and have been united for a long time.
 Unterhambach is often equated with its most significant street, the "Andergasse" (Palatine German "anner Gass", meaning "andere Gasse" in German or "other alley" in English).

 The most significant event in the history of the village was the enunciation of freedom, which took place at the Hambach Castle in 1832 and is known as the Hambach Festival.

 The village's independence ended with the amalgamation into the town Neustadt an der Weinstraße on 7 June 1969.
 An anew breakup, like it was desired shortly after the unification, is not pursued anymore.